islamwell/dq-reader/docs/README.md

 - **Stability fix:** The library now initializes its next-video helper before use and avoids duplicate handler declarations, preventing white screens during playback.
 - **Ayah jump:** A dedicated “Go to ayah” control takes viewers straight to the relevant surah/ayah route (e.g., `#/surah/1?ayah=7`).
 - **Aspect-ratio aware playback:** The main player now uses CSS `aspect-ratio` with metadata-driven sizing to better match the source video and trim the top/bottom letterbox lines, while Mux Player handles the timeline and UI.
+- **Collapsible playlist panel:** The Up Next list can slide left to hide and reclaim space for the player; a toggle button brings the playlist back into view.
 - **Mux import fix:** The library now consumes the default Mux React export to prevent build/runtime import errors that previously caused a blank page on `/videos`.
+- **Single-ayah mappings:** Admins can attach a video to a single ayah by filling only the start ayah; the end field is optional and defaults to the start when left blank.

 ---